Sungreen 4029 (F1) Tomato Seed

 Flavorful green cherry for mixed pints.

-Sungreen 4029 is a unique green-ripe cherry that is absolutely delicious: sweet with a tangy kick.
+A delicious green-ripe cherry — sweet with a tangy kick.
 The strong plants deliver uniform yields of clean, neat clusters with 15–20 gm. fruit.
 Our top green choice for mixed cherry sales, Sungreen 4029 also stands alone as a tasty snack.
 NOTE: Ripe when green with a yellowish tinge.
 High resistance to tomato mosaic virus; and intermediate resistance to tobacco mosaic virus.
 Indeterminate.
 Avg.
 256,300 seeds/lb.
 Packet: 15 seeds.

 DETERMINATE (Bush): Varieties do not need pruning and may be grown with or without support; fruit ripens within a concentrated time period.